Martially/community/contributors/design-proposals/volume-snapshotting.md

     5. Does this go on the master, node, or both?

-        16. Where the snapshot is stored
+        16. Where the snapshot is stored.

-            13. GCE, Amazon: cloud storage
+            13. GCE, Amazon: cloud storage.

-            14. Others stored on volume itself (gluster) or external drive (iSCSI)
+            14. Others stored on volume itself (gluster) or external drive (iSCSI).

-        17. Requirements for snapshot operation
+        17. Requirements for snapshot operation.

-            15. Application flush, sync, and fsfreeze before creating snapshot
+            15. Application flush, sync, and fsfreeze before creating snapshot.

     6. Suggestion:

         18. New SnapshotController on master

-            16. Controller keeps a list of active pods/volumes, schedule for each, last snapshot
+            16. Controller keeps a list of active pods/volumes, schedule for each, last snapshot.

-            17. If controller restarts and we miss a snapshot in the process, just skip it
+            17. If controller restarts and we miss a snapshot in the process, just skip it.

-                3. Alternatively, try creating the snapshot up to the time + retryPeriod (see 5)
+                3. Alternatively, try creating the snapshot up to the time + retryPeriod (see 5).

-            18. If snapshotting call fails, retry for an amount of time specified in retryPeriod
+            18. If snapshotting call fails, retry for an amount of time specified in retryPeriod.

-            19. Timekeeping mechanism: something similar to [cron](http://stackoverflow.com/questions/3982957/how-does-cron-internally-schedule-jobs); keep list of snapshot times, calculate time until next snapshot, and sleep for that period
+            19. Timekeeping mechanism: something similar to [cron](http://stackoverflow.com/questions/3982957/how-does-cron-internally-schedule-jobs); keep list of snapshot times, calculate time until next snapshot, and sleep for that period.

-        19. Logic to prepare the disk for snapshotting on node
+        19. Logic to prepare the disk for snapshotting on node.

-            20. Application I/Os need to be flushed and the filesystem should be frozen before snapshotting (on GCE PD)
+            20. Application I/Os need to be flushed and the filesystem should be frozen before snapshotting (on GCE PD).

     7. Alternatives: login entirely on node